Abhidharma: Development

 According to Analayo, these various lists were also not presented alone, but included some kind of commentary and explanation which was also part of the oral tradition.
 Sometimes this commentary included quotations from other sutras, and traces of this can be found in the canonical Abhidharma texts.
 As time passed, these commentaries and their accompanying lists became inseparable from each other, and the commentaries gained canonical status.
 Thus, according to Analayo: just as the combination of the prātimokṣa with its commentary was central for the development of the Vinaya, so too the combination of mātṛkās with a commentary was instrumental in the development of the Abhidharma.
 Thus the use of a mātṛkā together with its exegesis is a characteristic common to the Abhidharma and the Vinaya, whose expositions often take the form of a commentary on a summary list.
-Therefore, the different Buddhist Abhidharma texts were developed over time as Buddhists expanded their analytical methods in different ways.
-Since this happened in different communities located in different places, they developed in separate doctrinal directions.
-This divergence was perhaps enhanced by the various schisms in the Buddhist community and also by geographic distance.
-According to Frauwallner, the period of the development of the canonical Abhidharma works is between 250 and 50 BCE.
-By the time the different canons began to be written down, the Abhidharma texts of the different schools were substantially different, as can be seen in how different the Theravāda and the Sarvāstivādin canonical Abhidharma texts are.
-These differences are much more pronounced than among the other canonical collections (Sutras, Agamas and Vinaya).
-As such, the Abhidharma collections of the various schools are much more unique to each sect.
-The various Abhidhammic traditions grew to have very fundamental philosophical disagreements with each other (such as on the status of the person, or temporal eternalism).
+Therefore, the different Buddhist Abhidharma texts were developed over time as Buddhist monks and philosophers expanded their analytical methods in different ways.
+Since this happened in different monastic communities located in different regions, they developed in separate doctrinal directions.
+This divergence was perhaps enhanced by the various schisms in the early Buddhist community and also by geographic distance.
+According to Frauwallner, the period of the development of the canonical Abhidharma texts is between 250 and 50 BCE.
+By the time, the different canons began to be written down, and as a result the Abhidharma texts of the early Buddhist schools were substantially different, as can be seen in how different the canonical Abhidharma texts are in the Sarvāstivādin and Theravādin schools.
+These differences are much more pronounced than among the other canonical collections (Sūtras, Āgama, and Vinaya).
+As such, the Abhidharma collections of the various Buddhist schools are much more unique to each sect.
+The various Abhidharmic traditions grew to have very fundamental philosophical disagreements with each other (such as on the status of the person, or temporal eternalism).
 Thus, according to Frauwallner, the different Abhidharma canons contained collections of doctrines which were sometimes unrelated to each other and sometimes contradictory.

-These various Abhidhammic theories were (together with differences in Vinaya) some of the various causes for the splits in the monastic Sangha, which resulted in the fragmented early Buddhist landscape of the Early Buddhist schools.
+These different Abhidharmic theories were (together with differences in Vinaya) some of the various causes for the splits in the monastic Saṃgha, which resulted in the fragmented early Buddhist landscape of the early Buddhist schools.
 However, these differences did not mean the existence of totally independent sects, as noted by Rupert Gethin, "at least some of the schools mentioned by later Buddhist tradition are likely to have been informal schools of thought in the manner of ‘Cartesians,’ ‘British Empiricists,’ or ‘Kantians’ for the history of modern philosophy."
-By the 7th-century, Chinese pilgrim Xuanzang could reportedly collect Abhidharma texts from seven different traditions.

-These various Abhidharma works were not accepted by all Indian Buddhist schools as canonical, for example, the Mahasanghika school seems not to have accepted them as part of the canon.
-Another school included most of the Khuddaka Nikaya within the Abhidhamma Pitaka.
+By the 7th-century, Chinese pilgrim Xuanzang could reportedly collect Abhidharma texts from seven different Buddhist traditions.
+These various Abhidharma works were not accepted by all Indian Buddhist schools as canonical; for example, the Mahāsāṃghika school seems not to have accepted them as part of their Buddhist canon.
+Another school included most of the Khuddaka Nikāya within the Abhidhamma Piṭaka.